konflux-ci/architecture/ADR/0012-namespace-name-format.md

 ## Decision

-Every namespace provisioned for a AppStudio top-level workspace will have a name with the fixed suffix `-tenant`.
+Every namespace provisioned for an AppStudio top-level workspace will have a name with the fixed suffix `-tenant`.
 The complete format will be `<workspace-name>-tenant`.
 Every namespace provisioned for a AppStudio sub-workspace (created from a SpaceRequest CR) will have a name with the fixed suffix `-env`.
 The complete format will be `<sub-workspace-name>-env`.

 ## Consequences